 Application processing during the trial

-Councils can process outdoor dining applications from existing food and beverage venues such as small bars, pubs, cafes and restaurants as exempt development.
+Councils can process outdoor dining applications from existing food, beverage, entertainment, arts, and cultural venues as exempt development.

 Councils can use their existing application systems or use the ePlanning digital service on the NSW Planning Portal to help streamline approval processes. ePlanning allows councils to refer an application to Liquor & Gaming NSW (L&G) and NSW Police via the portal, to review the application online and provide their advice.